Artem-Schander/L5ModularDocs/docs/usage/README.md

 # Usage

-All your modules should work just like the regular Laravel equivalents.
+All your module components should work just like the regular Laravel equivalents.
 In addition, you can check the availability and status of each module and interact with it.

 <br>